howard-university-web-services/Howard-Automation-Library/README.md

 - You will need to keep a loose eye on the terminal to put in passwords/etc occasionally.
 - `$ sh ~/Sites/_hal/drupal/acquia/update_howard_packages.sh`

+#### Run a full update (core, contrib, and Howard packages) on all Howard D8 sites, commit, and push to acquia

+Runs all three composer update operations in sequence per site: Drupal core, all `drupal/*` contrib modules/themes, and all `howard/*` packages.
+Supports dry-run mode.
+If git automation is not chosen, a new git branch will be created and used locally: "full_update_TIMESTAMP".

+- Be sure that HAL is up to date.
+- Be sure that all desired local folders are set up in hal_config.txt.
+- Be sure that you are on master branch, and it is up to date.
+- You will need to keep a loose eye on the terminal to put in passwords/etc occasionally.
+- `$ sh ~/Sites/_hal/drupal/acquia/update_all.sh`

 #### Update Drupal core on all Howard D8 sites, commit, and push to acquia

 Updates `drupal/core`, `drupal/core-recommended`, `drupal/core-composer-scaffold`, and `drupal/core-project-message` (with all dependencies) across every local Howard D8 application.
 You will also be given the option to commit/push immediately.
 If git automation is not chosen, a new git branch will be created and used locally: "drupal_core_update_TIMESTAMP".